eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 ## Part 2

-For part two, we are again asked to simulate the distance travelled for _2503 seconds_, however, a point is now awarded each second to the reindeer that has travelled the furthest distance at that time.
+For part two, we are again asked to simulate the distance travelled for _2503 seconds_.
+However, a point is now awarded each second to the reindeer that has travelled the furthest distance at that time.
-Once all reindeer points have been awarded we are asked to return the winning reindeers total points.
+Once all reindeer points have been awarded, we are asked to return the winning reindeer's total points.

-Like in part one, we can re-use the `simulate` Generator function, expect now per iteration we record all the total distances travelled and award the winning reindeer with a point.
+Like in part one, we can reuse the `simulate` Generator function, except now per iteration, we record all the total distances travelled and award the winning reindeer with a point.
-From here, we return the highest recorded reindeers points to answer the qestion 🌟.
+From here, we return the highest recorded reindeer's points to answer the question 🌟.

 ```typescript
 const part2 = (input: string): number => {